 The older we get, the more important it is to focus on our health.
 An often overlooked aspect of our wellbeing is our cellular health.
 This is shocking, considering our bodies are made up of trillions of cells.
 In order to properly take care of these cells, we need bodily functions such as autophagy.
 Today’s article will go over what autophagy is, how you can induce autophagy, what you can drink on autophagy, what not to drink on autophagy, and how fasting can help induce the process.

 What Is Autophagy?

 Autophagy is one of the body’s many essential functions.
-Think of it as the body’s way of cleaning house.
+As you age, autophagy decreases, leading to cellular junk and dysfunctioning cells building up over time.
+You might think of it as the body’s way of cleaning house.
 During autophagy, your body replaces older, weak, and damaged cells with newer, healthier cells.
 This plays a huge role in cellular health, which becomes increasingly more important as we age.